ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 same priority, the client SHOULD shuffle these groups randomly.

-If there are some SVCB/HTTPS services received, but there are AAAA or A records that do not have an associated service (as can happen if no SVCB/HTTPS record is received for the original name using the "."
+If there are some SVCB/HTTPS services received, but there are AAAA or A records that do not have an associated service (for example, if no SVCB/HTTPS record is received for the original name using the "."
-TargetName), the un-associated addresses SHOULD be put in a group that is prioritized at the end of the list.
+TargetName), the unassociated addresses SHOULD be put in a group that is prioritized at the end of the list.

 ## Sorting Destination Addresses Within Groups